All Episodes

 If you need more vitamin B12, you can actually take a sublingual supplement.

-You know, put it right beneath your tongue.
+You can put it right beneath your tongue.

-And there's lots more of it of great tips like this available in our New York Times bestselling book, Food Can Fix it.
+There's lots more of great tips like this available in our New York Times best-selling book, Food Can Fix It.

 So check it out.